-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

-Equity compensation plans approved by

-security holders 3,695,509 \$ 4.74 1,809,863

-Equity compensation plans not approved by

-security holders -0- -0-

-Total 3,695,509 \$ 4.74 1,809,863
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Plan category (a) (b) (c) Equity compensation plans approved by security holders 3,695,509 \$ 4.74 1,809,863 Equity compensation plans not approved by security holders -0- -0- Total 3,695,509 \$ 4.74 1,809,863

 The number of securities remaining available for future issuance under equity compensation plans includes shares from the Company's 2002 Equity Incentive Plan (the "2002 Plan").
 The number of shares reserved for issuance will be increased by an automatic annual share increase pursuant to which the number of shares available for issuance under the 2002 Plan will automatically increase on the first trading day of each fiscal year (the "First Trading Day"), beginning with the 2003 fiscal year and continuing through the fiscal year 2011, by an amount equal to two percent (2%) of the total number of shares outstanding on the last trading day of the immediately preceding fiscal year; such increases being subject to the limitation in the next sentence.
-The 2002 Plan provides that, following any such adjustment, the number of then outstanding options under the Company's stock option plans and stock purchase plans, together with options in the reserve then available for future grant under the Company's stock option plans, shall not exceed twenty percent (20%) of the then outstanding voting shares of capital stock of the Company, together with all then actually outstanding stock options under the Company's stock option plans.
-This automatic share increase feature is designed to assure that a sufficient reserve of Common Stock remains available for the duration of the 2002 Plan to attract and retain the services of key individuals essential to the Company as it makes strategic personnel decisions in an effort to expand its growth, as the Company will know the approximate number of shares to what number of shares under the 2002 Plan.
+The 2002 Plan provides that, following any such adjustment, the number of then outstanding options under the Company's stock option plans and stock purchase plans, together with options in the reserve then available for future grant under the Company's stock option plans, shall not exceed twenty percent (20%) of the then outstanding voting shares of capital stock of the Company, together with all then actually outstanding stock options under the Company's stock option plans, together with all shares in the reserve then available for future grant under the Company's stock option and stock purchase plans.
+This automatic share increase feature is designed to assure that a sufficient reserve of Common Stock remains available for the duration of the 2002 Plan to attract and retain the services of key individuals essential to the Company's long-term growth and success.
+This feature is also designed to eliminate the uncertainty inherent in seeking an individual increase to the reserve each year as to what number of shares will be available in the reserve for option grants.
+Creating a certain rate of growth under the 2002 Plan will assist the Company as it makes strategic personnel decisions in an effort to expand its growth, as the Company will know the approximate number of shares that will become available for issuance under the 2002 Plan.
 At the same time, the Company has attempted to minimize the dilutive effect that the issuance of Common Stock upon the exercise of options can have on stockholders' percentage of ownership in the Company by adopting only a 2% growth rate for the 2002 Plan.
 This rate, while it provides room for growth in the 2002 Plan, is a rate which the Company believes it can reasonably sustain, minimizing the risk to stockholders that the option reserve grows faster than the Company itself.
 The twenty percent (20%) limitation discussed above further protects shareholders by capping the size of the 2002 Plan in relation to the Company's other securities.